joelonsql/rust-timeit/README.md

-# rust-timeit
+# rust-timeit 🚧

-`rust-timeit` is designed to facilitate precise time measurements and comparisons between different implementations of the same functionality.
+`rust-timeit` is designed to facilitate precise time measurements and comparisons between different implementations of the same functionality. **Please note this is an unreleased work-in-progress project, and breaking changes may occur at any time.** ⚠️

 ## Features

-- **Measure Time**: Functionality to measure the execution time of a Rust function over a specified number of executions.
+- **Measure Time** ⏱️: Functionality to measure the execution time of a Rust function over a specified number of executions.

-- **Compare Functions**: Ability to compare the execution time of two different functions to determine which is faster under similar conditions.
+- **Compare Functions** 🔍: Ability to compare the execution time of two different functions to determine which is faster under similar conditions.

 ## Installation